 Thank you for your interest in applying for a position with Wodonga Council.
 We have outlined some helpful information below to assist you with your application.

-Please note: If you have not applied for a position with Wodonga Council in the past, please email email@example.com before applying for any advertised positions.
+Please note: If you are having trouble applying for a vacant position with Wodonga Council, please email your full application to email@example.com.

 To view current vacancies, click here